MPH Public Health (Web-based Learning)

 - Students will examine real-life situations and be supported to generate innovative solutions, developing skills that can be transferred to other settings and populations.

-Students will be provided with personalised feedback for their summative assignments, within 15 working days for the group presentation and 20 working days for final submission.
+Students will be provided with personalised feedback for their final summative assignment (20 minute group presentation submitted as a video) within 20 working days.